OCIC/FIRST-Tech-Challenge/README.md

 # Robotics Software for the FIRST Tech Challenge

-This repository contains code for a robot designed for the [FIRST Tech Challenge Info](https://www.firstinspires.org/robotics/ftc), a worldwide competition where teams try to score points by accomplishing various tasks on a playing field.
+This repository contains code for a robot designed for the [FIRST Tech Challenge Info](https://www.firstinspires.org/robotics/ftc), a worldwide competition in which teams try to score points by accomplishing various tasks on a playing field.

 Among these files you'll find: